Ichmed/Thousndoor/World/Places/Mirrored Ocean.md

-Two oceans who are connected through a giant portal at there bottom
+Two oceans who are connected through a giant portal at their bottom